 With each jurisdiction's commitment to developing a Regional Plan, WSP worked with MT DES and each County and Tribal Emergency Management Coordinator to establish the framework and organization for the process.
 Organizational efforts were initiated with each county to inform and educate the plan participants of the purpose and need for the Regional HMP.
 The planning consultant held an initial conference call using Microsoft Teams (Teams) to convene the HMPC, discuss the organizational aspects of the planning process with the Emergency Management Coordinators, and review plan participation expectations.
 Following FEMA planning guidance, MT DES and the consultant directed each participating county and tribe to develop their respective planning teams, comprised of representative county, tribal, and municipal staff members, prior to this meeting to ensure complete representation and active participation in the plan update process.
-In some instances, small jurisdictions with limited staff capacity agreed to have County staff represent their community, and in eastern Montana it is common that one staff at one jurisdiction may represent multiple jurisdictions in their day-to-day role.
-Numerous small jurisdictions were invited to participate in all planning meetings, but had County representatives, often the County OES Coordinator represent them during the planning process.
+In some instances, small jurisdictions with limited staff capacity agreed to have County staff represent their community, and in eastern Montana it is common that one staff at one jurisdictions were invited to participate in all planning meetings, but had County representatives, often the County DES Coordinator represent them during the planning process.
 These small jurisdictions and the counties that represented them during the planning meetings and workshops are listed below: